TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **7.11**: bug fixes and adjustments for the latest YouTube changes. new feature: hide watched videos based on watch percentage on selected pages
 - **7.10.4**: bug fixes and adjustments for the latest YouTube changes
 - **7.10.1**: adjustments for the latest YouTube changes
 - **7.10**: adjustments for the latest YouTube changes